 eCommerce Trend #1: Marketplaces

-Did you know the world’s 75 largest online retail marketplaces sold more than $1.5 trillion in 2017?
+Did you know that online marketplaces accounted for 57% of global online retail sales in 2019?
 This accounts for nearly half of all online shopping.
 They’re a force to be reckoned with and something you can’t afford to miss out on.